-Asian shares mixed as markets await news on China-US trade
+World shares advance as centrists lose ground in EU vote

+In the European election, far-right and populist parties were among the biggest winners, as voters voiced concerns over immigration and security.
+But environmentalist parties also made strong gains, especially in Germany, at the expense of center-right and center-left groups that have dominated the EU.

+“Exit polls from EU elections suggest that the Euro-skeptic nationalists had won more seats, but are nowhere close to dislodging majority leadership from the mainstream and other pro-EU parties,” Mizuho Bank said in a commentary.
+That will likely lift the euro, it said, “as markets price out the worst case outcome of nationalist parties foiling policy changes for further EU integration.”

-Japan’s Nikkei 225 index advanced 0.3% to 21,182.58 after visiting President Donald Trump said he expects a deal with Tokyo on trade after a Japanese election in July.
+In Asia, Japan’s Nikkei 225 index advanced 0.3% to 21,182.58 after visiting President Donald Trump said he expects a deal with Tokyo on trade after a Japanese election in July.

-Trump has been seeking a bilateral trade deal with Japan after withdrawing from the Pacific Rim trading block, the Trans-Pacific Partnership.
+Trump’s administration has been seeking a bilateral trade deal with Japan after withdrawing from the Pacific Rim trading block, the Trans-Pacific Partnership.
 The two sides are working to close gaps over trade in farm products and autos and auto parts.

 “We are working on the imbalance on the trade as there has been a tremendous imbalance so that we are working on that.
 And I am sure that will work out over a period of the time,” Trump said.
 He said via Twitter that he expected an agreement in August.